 If we can avoid that fate, the number of major league stars using ash bats is also in decline.
 The latest stats show that only about 10% of players are still using ash bats in MLB games.

+Let’s talk about breakage.
 Ash bats tend to break on inside pitches (jammed) while maples tend to break on outside pitches (cued).
-So depending on your hitting tendencies, you can reduce the number of bats used/broken in a season merely by selecting the right type of bat.
+So depending on your hitting tendencies, you can reduce the number of bats you splinter or break in a season merely by selecting the right type of bat.
+You can tell when an ash bat is reaching the end of its lifespan because it will start flaking.

 The rise of maple bats has come as baseball has seen an increase in strikeouts and home runs, but relation does not imply causation.
 Jim Sherwood of the Baseball Research Center at the University of Massachusetts-Lowell, said the conclusion of a 2005 study was that the ball goes just as far off maple as it does off ash.
 Lloyd V. Smith, an engineering professor at Washington State University, went even further, telling the Washington Post, “If Barry Bonds had not been swinging maple when he broke that record, I don’t think anybody would even be talking about maple right now.”